julienetie/WAVE-Architecture/Project-Structure.md

 - **state-tree.js**: A central place for stateObjects to be used globally across the application.
 - **config.json**: A human editable config that is fetched into main.js, can also be config.js if feasible.
 - **main.js**: The main application file.
 The root import. _[required]_
-- **ui/render.js**: A function or set of functions that renders the inital views depending on when the applicaton loads. _[required]_
+- **ui/render.js**: A function or set of functions that renders the initial views depending on when the application loads. _[required]_
 - **ui/events.js**: Global events that affect all aspects of the SPA.
-- **routes.js**: A list of routes using first-class functons for validation.
+- **routes.js**: A list of routes using first-class functions for validation.

 ##### Nesting [guide]
 Avoid deep nesting.
 Strive to limit the directory depth to a max of 4 levels if possible _this obviously cannot always be attained_.
-Adopting a prefix can sometimes reduce folder depth complexites:
+Adopting a prefix can sometimes reduce folder depth complexities:
 _3 levels deep_
 ```bash
 /src/ui/page/